Cricket-Iyer hits ton on debut, New Zealand mount strong reply | Sports-Games

 Cricket-Iyer hits ton on debut, New Zealand mount strong reply

+"It's nothing new to be able to play through a little bit of pain...I think the best painkiller is wickets."
+Spinner Ajaz Patel removed the last two Indian batsmen as New Zealand conceded 87 runs on Friday to claim the last six wickets.

-India's Shreyas Iyer smashed a century on his test debut but Tim Southee produced a terrific spell to bowl out the hosts for 345 in the opening test in Kanpur on Friday.
-New Zealand then mounted a strong reply and were 72 for no loss at tea, still 273 runs behind, on day two at the Green Park Stadium.
+India's Shreyas Iyer smashed a century on his test debut but Tim Southee's lion-hearted bowling and New Zealand's top order left the opening test between the teams evenly poised on Friday.

+Southee claimed 5-69, on a track that had prompted both sides to pack three spinners into their respective teams, to bowl out India for 345.
+Openers Will Young and Tom Latham then mounted a strong reply for New Zealand who finished day two on 129 for no loss, 216 behind, at Kanpur's Green Park Stadium.
-India's Shreyas Iyer smashed a century on his test debut but Tim Southee produced a terrific spell to bowl out the hosts for 345 in the opening test in Kanpur on Friday.

-New Zealand then mounted a strong reply and were 72 for no loss at tea, still 273 runs behind, on day two at the Green Park Stadium.
-Will Young was batting on 46 at the break with Tom Latham on 23 at the other end.
-Latham was given lbw twice but survived as replays confirmed edges before ball hit pad on both occasions.
+Young was batting on 75, with Latham on 50 at the other end when bad light stopped play.
+Young hit 12 boundaries in his assured knock, while Latham's stay was more eventful.

 India had resumed on 258-4 and all eyes were on Iyer as the 26-year-old, only making his debut with several frontline batsmen rested, approached his hundred.
 He showed no nerves and hit Kyle Jamieson (3-91) for back-to-back boundaries and then took two off him to bring up his century, the Mumbai batsman kissing his helmet and raising his arms while the sparse crowd in the stadium cheered.